DevrMichael/BJJ-Strength-Training-Website/README.md

 Images used on the site is licenced from Dreamstime.com.

+# Why this site?

+There seemed to be a gap in leading knowledge when it comes to specific strength training for BJJ.
+I wanted to build a resource that BJJ athletes could utilize to improve their game and reduce injury-risk.

 # Contact
 If you have questions, ideas or suggestions, please contact me @siddiqimichael@gmail.com.